vibbits/gentle-hands-on-python/quizzes/day2_intro.md

 # What are the "combining parts" of programs?

-- Functions
+A.  Functions

-- Variables
+B.  Variables

-- Operators
+C.  Comments

-- Strings
+D.  Strings

 # Is `elif` a valid Python keyword?